SAP-samples/fiori-tools-samples/neo-migration/README.md

 # Gotchas

 ## Issue 1
+SAP Fiori Migration tool does not detect your application, ensure your exported project contains a `webapp` folder.
+If this folder is missing, generate a `webapp` folder inside the root of your project, move all your UI code but exclude application speicfic code, for example `neo-app.json`, `pom.xml`, `.che`.

+If you are also missing a `manifest.json` inside of your `webapp` folder, there is a help guide from the UI5 team to support this https://sapui5.hana.ondemand.com/sdk/#/topic/3a9babace121497abea8f0ea66e156d9.html.

+## Issue 2
 When running `npm run start` or local preview, the app fails to load, throwing the following exception in the console.

 ```